ISeePlusPlus/Train-Graphics/README.md

 # Train-Graphics
-Graphical project of Train passing by a bridge and a river with multiple views.
+A C++ Graphics project featuring a train passing by a river with flowing water with multiple views..
+Dependencies include glut.
-All objects are rendered with effects simulaiting light Terrain is randomly generated with different heights
+All objects are rendered with effects simulaiting light.

-Dependencies include glut
+Terrain is randomly generated with different heights.

 Views include: